Stats at a glance

 There are some old classic games out there and Yahtzee is certainly no exception!
 It originally came out in its current form in 1956 — quite a while back!
 However, as it is still around, it must have something going for it.
-Read on and you’ll soon understand why.
+Read on for our full Yahtzee review and you’ll soon understand why.

 Brief Overview of Yahtzee

 Yahtzee is considered a classic roll & write dice game.
 It is a game for 2-10 players – the number of players does vary in certain gaming communities, but that’s not a serious issue.
 The game consists of each player taking a turn to roll the 5 dice (up to 3 times) to get a certain dice combination.

 There are only 13 turns per person in the game and a player will have to decide what type of combo they are going to fill into their scorecard.
 Once a specific combo has been selected, they cannot use it again in the game.
 The person with the highest total at the end wins!